WhirligigGirl/GoobalSlimeWorld/README.md

 # GoobalSlimeWorld
 a KSP planet mod featuring a homeworld in a horseshoe orbit with respect to a habitable-zone gas giant,

-Developed by Luna Rose & Eaurp Guz.
+Developed by Luna Rose & Eaurp Guz, with help from MsAsterisk.

 Goobal Slime World adds the Zwo-nmu system, home to the goobals, astronauts made out of Mystery Goo.
 The planet mod is built at 1/4th of real scale, so compared to RSS scale delta-v costs are cut in half and compared to stock KSP delta-v costs are about 1.6x higher.